sunlightlabs/python-sunlight/docs/source/services/congress.rst

 Votes
 =====

-This set of Congress API methods deal with votes.
+The following methods search votes.
 For detailed documentaion on the return value of these methods see `vote fields <http://sunlightlabs.github.io/congress/votes.html#fields>`_.